Kumar-Prateek/vite-markdown/public/markdown/commitment-tracker-web.md

 # Employee Commitment Report (Manager Portal)

 ### **Summary**
 A new component needs to be developed in the Manager Portal to view the commitments made by employees under their manager.
 The report will be nested, initially displaying the data for employees directly under the manager.
-Upon clicking on an employee, their direct reports (if any) will be displayed, continuing recursively until the root-level employee is reached.
+Upon clicking on an employee, their direct reportees (if any) will be displayed, continuing recursively until the root-level employee is reached.
 This drill-down report will be dynamic and fetched from an API, with optional date and name filters.

 ### **Features**
 - **Initial Manager View**: Displays a list of employees directly reporting to the manager.
-- **Employee Drill-Down**: Clicking on an employee expands their direct reports, displaying their commitments.
+- **Employee Drill-Down**: Clicking on an employee expands their direct reports, displaying their commitments and other related metrics.
 This behavior will continue until the root-level employee.
 - **Filters**:
   - **Date Filter**: An optional filter for selecting a specific date range for the commitments.
   - **Name Filter**: A non-mandatory filter for searching specific employees by name.